-We are one of the largest hospital schools in the world and, as such, we have a team of approximately 30 fully qualified and experienced teaching and support staff.
-The school can be found on the ground floor of the Hospital where it has both Primary and Secondary classrooms.
+We are one of the largest hospital schools in the world and have a team of dedicated teaching and support staff who aim to minimise the impact of a stay in hospital on the child's education.
+The academy base can be found on the ground floor of the Hospital.

-The length of time pupils spend with us is dependent upon their medical needs and varies from a short stay to a much longer one.
-We understand that this can be a worrying time for pupils and parents or carers, and recognise the importance of good educational provision and the role it plays in trying to normalise a child’s life during their hospital stay.
+We understand that this can be a worrying time for pupils and parents or carers, and recognise the importance of high quality educational provision and the role it plays in trying to normalise a child’s life during their hospital stay.

-We also have our own SENCO on sight, which allows us to help the medical team with any Education Health Care Plans (EHCP) that need to be in place for a pupil's return to their home school.
-We know what it takes to get children interested in learning, even if they're not feeling well.
+We have our own SENCo on-site which allows us to assist and advise medical professionals with Education Health Care Plan (EHCP) applications and reviews that need to be in place for a pupil's return to their home school.
+Our dedicated staff know what it takes to engage and enthuse children in learning, even if they are not feeling well.

-If at point of discharge a pupil is still too unwell to attend their school for longer than 3 weeks, we will work in conjunction with the medical staff to make a referral to our short term provision (STP) team.
+If, at point of discharge, medical professionals consider that a pupil is still too unwell to attend their school for longer than three weeks, we will work in partnership with them to make a referral to our Short Term Provision (STP) team, or if outside the Birmingham area, to the relevant authority.
 This way the pupil can still access education whilst awaiting return to their own school.

 Hospitals Centre Leader